typestreamio/typestream/README.md

 ## Why TypeStream?

 Building streaming data pipelines on top of Kafka comes with some fixed costs.
-You have to write the app, test it, then deploy and manage it in production.
+You have to write an app, test it, then deploy and manage it in production.
 Even for the simplest pipelines, this can be a lot of work.

-With TypeStream you can write powerful, typed Kafka pipelines like you would write a simple UNIX pipeline in your terminal.
+With TypeStream you can write powerful, typed data pipelines the way you'd write a simple UNIX pipeline in your terminal.
 For example, imagine you'd like to filter a "books" topic.
 With TypeStream, it's a one liner:

 ```sh
 $ typestream